Authentication

 Example:

 The sk_signet_ prefix makes it easy to identify Signet keys in your codebase and secrets management tools.
-If you see a key with this prefix in a public repository, rotate it immediately.
+If you see a key with this prefix in a public repository, contact us immediately.

 Security best practices